-After the conclusion of a semester, each instructor notifies the Office of Records and Registration of a student's academic performance in a course by submitting grades.
-This office posts the grades to the student's permanent record and releases a grade report to the student.
+After the conclusion of a semester, each instructor notifies the Office of Records and Registration of a student's academic performance in a course by entering grades via MyHU.
+The Office of Records and Registration makes these grades available on MyHU according to the dates noted on the Academic Calendar.